Camden, New Jersey Therapists

 Poverty

 The median household income in the city is just over $26,000, while the national median is almost $60,000.
-With such low wages, it is no wonder that the poverty rate in Camden is over 38 percent.
-This rate is over three times higher than the national poverty level of 12.3 percent.
-The city is not only first on the list of the top 101 cities with the most people below poverty level but also number one on the list of the top 101 cities with the most people below 50 percent of the poverty level.
+With such low wages, it is no wonder that the poverty rate in Camden is over 38%.
+This rate is over three times higher than the national poverty level of 12.3%.
+The city is not only first on the list of the top 101 cities with the most people below the poverty level but also number one on the list of the top 101 cities with the most people below 50%.

 Race

-The race distribution in Camden is skewed toward two ethnicities that are highly vulnerable for particular psychological difficulties and risk factors.
-With over 50 percent of the population being Hispanic and around 42 percent being Black, the following statistics are visible in Camden, New Jersey:
+The race distribution in Camden is skewed toward two ethnicities that are highly vulnerable to particular psychological difficulties and risk factors.
+With over 50% of the population being Hispanic and around 42% being Black, the following statistics are visible in Camden, New Jersey:

-• Over 15 percent of Hispanics had a diagnosable mental illness.
+• Over 15% of Hispanics had a diagnosable mental illness.

-• Only 36 percent of Hispanics versus 60 percent of whites received treatment for depression.
+• Only 36% of Hispanics versus 60% of whites received treatment for depression.

-• Over 15 percent of Blacks had a diagnosable mental illness.
+• Over 15% of Blacks had a diagnosable mental illness.

-• Adult Blacks are 20 percent more likely than whites to have serious mental health concerns.
+• Adult Blacks are 20% more likely than whites to have serious mental health concerns.

-• Blacks worry about cultural competence of psychological professionals because less than two percent of the American Psychological Association members are Black.
+• Blacks worry about the cultural competence of psychological professionals because less than 2% of the American Psychological Association members are Black.

 Racial differences and disparities create various issues concerning mental illness and treatment amongst the minority populations that are so prevalent in Camden.